kleinebossie/appartment-scraper/README.md

    - The website structure might have changed (check the scraper code)

 3. **"Failed to send test email"**
-   - Verify your email credentials
+   - Verify your SendGrid API key is correct
-   - Check if your email provider allows SMTP access
+   - Make sure your sender email is verified in SendGrid
-   - For Gmail, ensure "Less secure app access" is enabled or use App Passwords
+   - Check if you've exceeded the free tier limit (100 emails/day)

 4. **No listings found**
    - The website structure might have changed